NIVANorge/Mobius2/docs/mobius2docs/central_concepts.md

 ## Components and locations

-We use the term *location* to refer to what may be thought of as the address of a state variable.
+We use the term *location* to refer to what may be thought of as the "address" of a state variable.
 A location is a `.`-separated chain of component identifiers, e.g. `soil.water.temp`.
 The types of components are
 - **Compartment**.
-The first item (and only the first) component of a location is always a compartment.
+The first (and only the first) component of a location is always a compartment.
 This typically represents a physical location, such as the soil layer, a lake, the heart of a fish, etc.
 - **Property**.
 The last (and only the last) component of a location can be a property.
-These are used to address values that are computed from the state of the rest of the system (and can be referenced in other equations), but is not subject to mass balance.
+Properties are used to address values that are computed from the state of the rest of the system (and can be referenced in other equations), but are not subject to mass balance.
 - **Quantity**.
 These are used to form the location of state variables that are subject to automatic mass balance.
 See more about this below.

-A compartment can be distributed so that you get multiple copies of the same compartment.
+A compartment can be distributed, so that you get multiple copies of the same compartment.
 This will usually also cause a distribution of associated state variables (the details are complicated, and will be documented separately).
 (You can also distributed a quantity component to get multiple types of the same quantity, for instance you can have several contaminants that are modeled with the same equations, but are parametrized differently).

 ## State variables

-In Mobius2 we call all variables that can change over time for a State Variable (this does not include local variables that are used inside just one single equation).
+In Mobius2 we call any variable that can change over time for a State Variable (this does not include local variables that are used inside just one single equation).
 State variables can represent the state of a part of the system, such as the amount of water in the soil column, or it can be a rate of change of another variable, such as a transport rate, or any other value that is used for computing other state variables or provide diagnostics of the system.

 Most state variables are available for plotting in [MobiView2](../mobiviewdocs/plots.html) or for extraction in [mobipy](../mobipydocs/mobipy#series).
 (Some are hidden by default - separate documentation will be writen about how to access the hidden ones).

 State variables can either be declared or generated
-- **Declared** state variables are explicitly declared in the source code of one of the modules.
+- **Declared** state variables are explicitly declared in the source code of the modules.
 - **Generated** state variables are constructed by the framework to automatically compute things like
 	- Concentrations of dissolved variables
 	- Transport fluxes of dissolved variables